ztyyLV/web-twain-docs/info/api/WebTwain_Buffer.md

 </div>

 **Usage Notes**
 This API uses a different algorithm than the one used in `IsBlankImage` and `IsBlankImageExpress`, which allows you to judge a page as blank even if it has a marks within the defined size.
+If the mark on the page satisfies the comparison parameters, then the page will be deemed not blank.

+Example: The mark on the page is 11 pixels tall, `minBlockHeight` is set to 9 pixels and `maxBlockHeight` is set to 13 pixels, the page will be marked as not blank.

 ---